hairizuanbinnoorazman/blog/content/posts/20210418_pythonAppsInGKE.md

 CMD python sample-flask-app.py
 ```

-To deploy such an application to GKE, we can run the following commands.
-(Once we have our GKE cluster and we have connected to it - our kubectl tool can access and query/modify the cluster accordingly)
+To deploy such an application to Google Kubernetes Engine, we can run the following commands.
+(Once we have our Google Kubernetes Engine cluster and we have connected to it - our kubectl tool can access and query/modify the cluster accordingly)

 ```bash
 # Building the image